Alexmry/My-Favorite-NBA-Player/README.md

 _This project aims to help users to check facts on NBA such as player's name, team or points_

-_The user can use various widgets (such as search bar, filter by team, filter by points, stats) to quickly find the informations he is looking for_
+_The user can use various features (such as search bar, filter by team, filter by points, stats and pagination) to quickly find the informations he is looking for_

-_The user can list his favorite players and flag them as MVPs_
+_The user can list his favorite players and flag them as MVPs (the data are saved even after a refresh)_

 # Feedback For Algolia